Yandex Cloud

 • --role: Role ID.

-For example, this command assigns a user the administrator role for a directory with the b1gmit33ngp3******** ID:
+For example, assign a user the administrator role for an organization with the b1gmit33ngp3******** ID:

 --role resource-manager.admin \